 But what's a bit funny is that the module

-itself is not a built-in module.
-The value of the built-in variable__builtins__
+__builtin__itself is not a built-in module.
+The value of the built-in variable__builtins__is this module. -

 What is the list of paths used for the interpreter to search for modules?